brianac02/brianac02.github.io/README.md

 This site is a culmination of the progress through the Computer Science course at Southern New Hampshire University.
 It is a display of the various forms of programming I have learned, my level of mastery, and my ability to take a working project and improve upon it. \

-## Professional Self-Assessment

 ## Video Code Review

 [Video Code Review](https://youtu.be/Xa2M37BNNJ4)

-## Artifact One: Python-based DQN Project, CS350
+## Artifact One: Algorithms and Data Structures - Python-based DQN Project, CS350

 [View Artifact One](https://github.com/brianac02/SNHU-CS350)